Code of Conduct

 Electronic Devices and Internet Access:

-Students should use electronic devices during class time ONLY for class activities as directed by the Instructor.
-Students should only access the internet under the direct supervision of their own parent or as directed by an Instructor for the purposes of approved class activities.
+- Students should use electronic devices during class time ONLY for class activities as directed by the Instructor.
+Students should only access the internet under the direct supervision of their own parents or as directed by an Instructor for the purposes of approved class activities.
+Use in study hall for school work only would be considered an approved class activity.

 Being an Example:

-Keep in mind general principles of cleanliness, neatness, and modesty of dress.
+- Keep in mind general principles of cleanliness, neatness, modesty of dress, and good personal hygiene.

-Since each family has different ideals and expectations about dating or courtship, ETC activities should not be a place for the practice of either.
+- Since each family has different ideals and expectations about dating or courtship, ETC activities or discussions should not be a place for the practice of either.

 Enforcement of the Code of Conduct